100 Notable alumni of

 -

-Jesse Wesley Williams is an American actor, director, producer, and activist.
-He portrayed Dr. Jackson Avery on the ABC series Grey's Anatomy (2009–2022) and has appeared in the films The Cabin in the Woods (2012), The Butler (2013) and Band Aid (2017).
-He also provided voice acting and motion capture for Markus in Detroit: Become Human (2018).
+Jesse Wesley Williams is an American actor, director, producer, and activist best known as Dr. Jackson Avery on Grey's Anatomy (2009–22; 2024–25).
+He has also appeared in films such as The Cabin in the Woods (2012) and The Butler (2013).
+He provided voice acting and motion capture for Markus in the video game Detroit: Become Human (2018).

 -